llctrautmann/Obsidian/000 Concepts/Information Theory.md

 - Entropy is also used to quantify information content in a data source
 	- Assume: $X_{n} \sim p$
 		- if entropy is high, it is hard to predict the value of each observation $X_{n}$.
-		- vice versa for low entropy
+		- vice versa for low entropy; minimum entropy is a delta function that has all its mass in one state [^1].

 ## Entropy for discrete random variables